TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 In the middle we write '$#d$', indicating that right-hand side is the definition of the left-hand side.

-On the right, we write an expression using the variables of the left-hand side, describing to how to combine and manipulate the inputs to form the output of the function.
+On the right, we write a @definition_of_well-formed_mathematical_expression using the variables of the left-hand side, describing to how to combine and manipulate the inputs to form the output of the function.

 A few examples -
   - $f(x) #d x^3 dot x^5 + x^2 + 1$